helliott20/dmarc-analyser/docs/FORENSIC_REPORTS_QUICK_START.md

 ## What's Been Implemented

-A complete Forensic Reports (RUF) feature has been added to the DMARC Analyzer application.
+A complete Forensic Reports (RUF) feature has been added to the DMARC Analyser application.
 This allows you to view and analyze individual DMARC failure reports with detailed authentication information.

 ## Getting Started